diificult/BookLibrary/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->

 ## About The Project

 This project was to use some of the key ASP.NET skills that I had, to create a project.
 The website is designed to take a book ISBN and add it to your personal page which you can edit.
 You are able to view another persons portfolio, if its public, by going to example.com/[Username].

+The focus for this project was on the backend, rather then front end design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-* C#
+-   C#
-* ASP.NET using MVC
+-   ASP.NET using MVC
-* SQL
+-   SQL
-* Razor Pages
+-   Razor Pages

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## Getting Started

 This project is currently designed to be runnable within Visual Studios, however you are able to run it using "dotnet run".
-Once this project is in a better foundation, there will be more indepth instruction for useage for running this project for personal use.
+Once this project is in a better foundation, there will be more in-depth instruction for usage for running this project for personal use.

 ### Installation

 Clone the project and open BookPortfolio.sln.
 Update the database to add it to your system.
 Ensure the project is set to HTTPS and press run.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->

 ## Usage

 First you need to be able to Login/Register